h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-08-07-SLAE_Assignment_6.md

 ```

-The polymorphic version of the original shellcode is scripted in Assembly:
+The polymorphic (modified) version of the original shellcode is scripted in Assembly:

 ```nasm
 ; Filename: execve_poly.nasm